-Here, friend, are some catchers that I will be targeting at my 2021 fantasy drafts after the top options are gone.
+Here, friend, are some catchers that I will be targeting at my 2022 fantasy drafts after the top options are gone.
 I’m not going to get into the strategy of punting catchers.
 Been there, half-drunkenly wrote that during the Ottoman Empire.
-Applies to oranges, it still applies.
-Click on the player’s name where applicable to read more and see their 2021 projections and blurbs I wrote for them.
-This is a (legal-in-most-countries) supplement to the top 20 catchers of 2021 fantasy baseball.
-Now, guys and five girl readers, I am not saying avoid catchers like Yasmani Grandal if they fall, but, to get on this list, a catcher needs to be drafted later than 200 overall, and, yes, I will go around the entire infield, outfield and pitchers to target very late.
-Anyway, here’s some catchers to target for 2021 fantasy baseball:Please, blog, may I have some more?
+Click on the player’s name where applicable to read more and see their 2022 projections and blurbs I wrote for them.
+This is a (legal-in-most-countries) supplement to the top 20 catchers of 2022 fantasy baseball.
+Now, guys and five girl readers, I am not saying avoid catchers like Daulton Varsho if they fall, but, to get on this list, a catcher needs to be drafted later than 200 overall, and, yes, I will go around the entire infield, outfield and pitchers to target very late.
+In regards to the ADP in the parenthesis, NFBC is mostly for two catcher leagues, so that should be taken into account.
+Anyway, here’s some catchers to target for 2022 fantasy baseball:Please, blog, may I have some more?